Top 3 PSAT Prep Strategies Every Student Should Know

-- The PSAT has a reading section, grammar section, and one no calculator math section, and one calculator allowed math section.
-The format of the test is nearly identical and you can use a similar strategy for the PSAT as you can on the SAT.
+- The PSAT has a reading section, a grammar section, one no calculator math section, and one calculator allowed math section.
+The test format is nearly identical, and you can use a similar strategy for the PSAT on the SAT.

 Why Should I Take The PSAT

 Since the PSAT has no bearing on college admissions, students are encouraged to test in the 9th and 10th grades to understand their academic strengths and weaknesses (only the ACT and SAT are used for college admission).
 Skills like analytical reading, grammar, and math reasoning take time to develop.
 The PSAT/NMSQT is given to 11th graders and serves as the official score for National Merit Scholarship.

 Taking the PSAT early gives you more time to fix glaring problems.
 Glaring problems need more than PSAT tips to improve your score.

 How Should I Prep For the PSAT

 Tip #1: Know when and how to guess.